Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/part-one/task-one/interviews/_index.md

 If all else fails, google is your friend.

 ### Expected outcomes/Deliverables
 Extensive raw data (notes and digital files) on the users’ surroundings and context.
+Create a Google doc with all your work and submit a link.